...

 Cons

-• Not as stable as wired connections
+• Not as stable as fiber or cable internet

 Which Companies Offer Mobile Hotspot Internet?